enthought/distributed-array-protocol/protocol.rst

 Dimension Dictionaries
 ----------------------

-All dimension dictionaries shall have a ``'disttype'`` key with a value of type string or `None`.
-The disttype of a dimension specifies the kind of distribution for this dimension, or no distribution for value `None`.
+All dimension dictionaries shall have a ``'dist_type'`` key with a value of type string or `None`.
+The dist_type of a dimension specifies the kind of distribution for this dimension, or no distribution for value `None`.

-The following disttypes are currently supported:
+The following dist_types are currently supported:

 ============= ========== ===============
-  name         disttype   required keys
+  name         dist_type   required keys
 ============= ========== ===============
+undistributed     None    'dist_type', 'data_size'
-undistributed     None    'disttype', 'datasize' block             'b'     common, 'start', 'stop' cyclic            'c'     common, 'start' block-cyclic      'bc'    common, 'start', 'blocksize' block-padded      'bp'    common, 'start', 'stop', 'padding' unstructured      'u'     common, 'indices'
+block             'b'     common, 'start', 'stop' cyclic            'c'     common, 'start' block-cyclic      'bc'    common, 'start', 'block_size' block-padded      'bp'    common, 'start', 'stop', 'padding' unstructured      'u'     common, 'indices'
 ============= ========== ===============

-where "common" represents the keys common to all distributed disttypes:
+where "common" represents the keys common to all distributed dist_types:
-``'disttype'``, ``'datasize'``, ``'proc_grid_size'``, and ``'proc_grid_rank'``.
+``'dist_type'``, ``'data_size'``, ``'proc_grid_size'``, and
+``'proc_grid_rank'``.

-Other disttypes may be added in future versions of the protocol.
+Other dist_types may be added in future versions of the protocol.

 Required key-value pairs
 ````````````````````````